Department: Special Education

 In order to be recommended for licensure, candidates are required to maintain University of Illinois at Urbana-Champaign, cumulative, content area, and professional education grade-point averages of 2.5 (A = 4.0).
-Grades in courses of C- or lower may not be used for State of Illinois licensure, endorsements, or approvals.
+Candidates in teaching licensure programs must maintain a C or better in ALL content and professional education coursework.
 Candidates should consult their advisor or the Council on Teacher Education for the list of courses used to compute these grade-point averages.
 For teacher education licensure requirements applicable to all curricula, see the Council on Teacher Education.

 Licensure requirements are subject to change without notice as a result of new mandates from the Illinois State Board of Education or the Illinois General Assembly.

 |EDUC 101||Education Orientation Seminar||1|

 |Advanced composition.
 Students are encouraged to select a course that will also meet a requirement in another general education area.
 3||0-4|